Tāwhiao: Surrender and flight

+Te Rohe Pōtae

-Tāwhiao and his people moved southwards, into the territory of the Ngāti Maniapoto, the area of New Zealand that is still known as the King Country.
-He was a pacifist, or perhaps he was simply a realist who recognized the futility of trying to fight the Colonial government.
-For the next twenty years he lived an itinerant lifestyle, travelling among his people in Taranaki and Maniapoto settlements reminding them that war always had its price and the price was always higher than expected.
+Tāwhiao and his people had moved southwards, into the territory of the Ngāti Maniapoto, the area of New Zealand that is still known as the King Country.
+He established Te Rohe Pōtae, a secessionist independent state which he and other rangatira governed for 20 years.
+This name translates as "Area of the Hat", and is said to have originated when Tāwhiao put his white top hat on a large map of the North Island and declared that all land covered by the hat would be under his mana (or authority).

+According to Massey University professor Michael Belgrave, the Rohe Pōtae also became "the refuge for Māori who had taken up armed resistance to the Crown".
+A notable example of this was Te Kooti, who resided under the protection of Tāwhiao from 1872.
+According to Belgrave: "for years, [Tawhiao] sat audaciously beyond the legal authority of the Queen and the vengeance of those communities he had ravaged on the East Coast... the establishment of the Rohe Pōtae, in the aftermath of the war, created an independent constitutional entity with its own borders and its own centralised authority.
+Belgrave has compared the invasion of the Waikato to the American Civil War, as it led to the creation of an "independent breakaway state".
+According to Belgrave, "between the battle of Ōrākau and the mid-1880s, the Rohe Pōtae remained an independent and unified state, but that unity was precarious", owing to the disunity between the iwi of Tainui and the increased resentment of monarchical rule.

+For the next twenty years Tāwhiao lived an itinerant lifestyle, travelling among his people in Taranaki and Maniapoto settlements reminding them that war always had its price and the price was always higher than expected.
 He considered himself the anointed leader of a chosen people wandering in the wilderness.
 But he also predicted that the Māori people would find justice and restitution for the wrongs they had suffered.
 He preached that Kingites should keep separate from Pākehā.
 He was strongly against Maori children going to school to get an education.
 As a result, when the railway went through Kingite territory Kingites were only able to get unskilled jobs such as bush clearing.
 This strong anti education stance started a Kingite tradition that led to increasing isolation and lower standard of living than Maori experienced elsewhere in New Zealand.
 It was not until after the turn of the century that Kingites were finally persuaded to abandon their hatred of formal education in schools.